santa-monica-beach-restoration-pilot-project - beach-habitat

 • Familiarizing residents, especially children, with a healthy, natural landscape

-• Promoting tourism based on environmental values through unique aesthetics and bird watching opportunities
+• Promoting tourism based on environmental values through unique aesthetics and bird-watching opportunities

-• Educational opportunities including native plants and healthy beach management
+• Educational opportunities, including native plants and healthy beach management

 • Understanding a ‘softscape’ climate change protection project